 Step 7: Compare the AMELs for Aquatic life and Human health and select the lowest.
 Compare the MDELs for Aquatic life and Human health and select the lowest d.
 Impracticability Analysis.
-Federal NPDES regulations contained in 40 CFR part 122.45, continuous Permittees, states that, for continuous discharges, all permit effluent limitations, standards, and prohibitions, including those to achieve water quality standards, shall unless impracticable be stated as maximum daily and average monthly discharge limitations for all Permittees other than POTWs.
+Federal NPDES regulations contained in 40 CFR part 122.45 continuous Permittees, states that all permit limitations, standards, and prohibitions, including those to achieve water quality standards, shall unless impracticable be stated as maximum daily and average monthly discharge limitations for all Permittees other than POTWs.